Skip to main content

 Sharing your API Key is safe, just make sure you never share it with other users and only input it yourself when legitimate websites ask you for it.

 With just the API Key, websites only have access to monitor and decline your your trades.
-The API Key alone is not enough for anyone to take control over your account.

 How to secure your Steam account if you have been compromised